rev-net/memo/memo.md

 ### 2.4 Revnet Research Group (RRG)

-We'll use an LLC named Revnet Research Group to support the revnet ecosystem and help it interface with conventional tech and finance sectors.
+We'll use an LLC named Revnet Research Group to support the revnet ecosystem and help it interface with conventional tech and finance.

 We think it's important for RRG to set an example of how a corporate partnership can be successful as a scoped subcomponent of a public onchain revnet structure, in this case $REV.